Skip to content

 Following Franklin’s election as governor of New York in 1928, Eleanor vowed to start leading her own life in the eyes of the public.
-Eleanor was the first presidential spouse to host her own press conferences, routinely using this platform to address controversial issues of the time, including civil rights.
+When her husband became president in 1933, Eleanor became the first presidential spouse to host her own press conferences, routinely using this platform to address controversial issues of the time, including civil rights.
+Likewise, she became the first presidential spouse to speak at a national party convention.
+In addition to writing her own newspaper column, titled “My Day”, Eleanor also worked on behalf of the League of Women Voters starting in 1933, spearheading efforts to help the poor and encouraging others to stand up against racial discrimination.
+Roosevelt became a prolific and highly sought-after public speaker and lecturer, maintaining a busy travel schedule and being one of the Roosevelt administration’s most visible and active representatives and liaisons to the public.

-Eleanor first met her lover and lifelong friend Lorena Hickock in 1928 when Hickok was working with the Associated Press.
+In her private life during these years, Eleanor found the love and romance her marriage no longer provided elsewhere.
+She first met her lover and lifelong friend Lorena Hickok, in 1928 when Hickok was working with the Associated Press.
 It took Hickock a few years to convince her editors to allow her to study Eleanor during her husband’s campaigning.
-Lorena and Eleanor spent almost every evening together, and they quickly fell into a loving relationship.
+The two became inseparable, and Lorena and Eleanor spent almost every evening together, quickly falling in love.

 In a letter to Lorena on March 6, 1933, Eleanor writes,